 But the wiry little mongrel was too canny.

 He dodged away, setting his sights on another pair of shoppers up ahead—two stylish young ladies walking arm in arm.
-His gimlet eyes fixed on the voluminous mazarine velvet skirts of the smaller lady’s expensive-looking carriage gown.
+His gimlet eyes fixed on the bell-shaped mazarine velvet skirts of the smaller lady’s expensive-looking carriage gown.
 Mayhem was plainly on his mind.

 With a sigh of resignation, Charles moved to intervene.

 He was thinking more of the dog than the young lady.
 A shortcoming of his, to be sure.
 It was one that arose as much from upbringing as inclination.
 His compassion for animals frequently overshadowed his concern for the comfort of well-to-do human beings.

 The velvet-clad young lady turned to look at him in the selfsame moment the little dog latched onto her skirts.
 Her eyes widened in surprise.

 They were blue eyes.

 Charles’s words of warning died on his lips.
 For an instant, he forgot where he was.